ardatan/graphql-tools/website/docs/stitch-type-merging.md

 });
 ```

-In the above, the storefronts service's `Product` type has two fields, `shippingEstimate` and `deliveryService` marked with `@requires` directives, which indicates that additional selectionSets are required to resolve those fields beyond what is required to resolve the type.
-If&mdash;and only if&mdash;these fields are included within the query, the gateway will collect the necessary fields before attempts to access the `Product` from the storefronts service.
+In the above, the storefronts service's `Product` type has two fields, `shippingEstimate` and `deliveryService` marked with `@requires` directives, which indicate that additional selection sets are required to resolve those fields beyond what is required to resolve the type.
+If&mdash;and only if&mdash;these fields are selected within a query, the gateway will collect the necessary dependencies before attempting to access a `Product` from the storefronts service.

 The above schema also enables the `federate` option by default, which means that even though the storefronts schema may originate objects of type `Product` (via the `storefront.availableProducts` query), the fields marked with `@requires` will always fetch the declared dependencies from other services.
 The storefronts service will then be visited again to resolve the extra fields.